Key light

-The key light is the first and usually most important light that a photographer, cinematographer, lighting cameraman, or other scene composer will use in a lighting setup.
+The key light is the first and usually most important light that a photographer, cinematographer, lighting camera operator, or other scene composer will use in a lighting setup.
 The purpose of the key light is to highlight the form and dimension of the subject.
 The key light is not a rigid requirement; omitting the key light can result in a silhouette effect.
 Many key lights may be placed in a scene to illuminate a moving subject at opportune moments.

 Position of camera

 The key light can be "hard" (focused) or "soft" (diffused), and depending on the desired setup can be placed at different angles relative to the subject.
 When part of the most common setup—three-point lighting—the key light is placed at a 30–60° angle (with the camera marking 0°).
 In addition to the horizontal angle, the key light can be placed high or low, producing different effects.
 The most common vertical angle for the key light is 30° above eye level, so that the nose would not cast a shadow on the lips.

 A key light positioned low appears to distort the actor's features, since most natural or ambient light is normally overhead.
 A dramatic effect used in horror or comedy cinematography is a key light illuminating the face from below.
 A high key light will result in more prominent cheek bones and long nose shadows.
 Marlene Dietrich was famous for insisting that her key light be placed high.